Review of paralleling strategies for Cypress tests

 Optimally sorting parallel cypress tests

-By ordering cypress spec files according to their expected duration and optimizing the distribution of the files between cypress runners (CI machines), we can greatly reduce the overall duration of runs and complete our cypress tests suite faster.
+By ordering cypress spec files according to their expected duration and optimizing the distribution of the files between cypress runners (CI machines), we can significantly reduce the overall duration of runs and complete our cypress tests suite faster.

 Typically cypress tests are running as part of your CI pipeline, having this kind of optimization reduces the overall duration of cypress runs and saves valuable time, reduces CI machines utilization and allows developers to get feedback faster.

 For larger teams with a significant amount of cypress tests, the cumulative gains of reducing the duration of cypress tests can be substantial.

 Sorting by Failure Rate is another popular parallelization strategy.
 The spec files with the highest expected failure rate will be prioritized for parallel execution - which allows for getting faster feedback from the CI builds.